IllinoisLegalAidOnline/website-docs/docs/source/dhi_debt_profile_entities.rst

 * created (date created)
 * changed (date of last change)

+It may also include data that is applicable across legal problems including:

+* number of adults in household
+* number of children in household
+* total income
+* zip code

 .. note: Even visitors who use just a mobile number and passcode to log in will have a fixed UID associated with them